Nakajima quiver varieties in dimension four: Arrangements and resolutions

 \begin{thm} Hasse diagrams for $\Sym<2>(\Comp^2/\ade)$ have the following form (labeled by $\rtype$):

-\end{thm} \begin{proof} The degenerations between the zero point and dimension \(2\) leaves are given by the closures of the corresponding leaves, which both are $\Comp<2>/ \Gamma$.
+\end{thm} \begin{proof} The degenerations between the 0d and 2d leaves are given by the closures of the corresponding leaves, which are both $\Comp<2>/ \Gamma$.
 For the upper degenerations we invoke a more general technique. \cite[Thm.
-8.1]{bellamy_singularities_2025} explain that the quiver variety corresponding to the ext-quiver $Q''$ from \cref{dfn:isotropic_decomposition} describes étale local slice to a point in the corresponding symplectic leaf.
-The ext-quiver for $\rtype=2\root**$ is the following:
+8.1]{bellamy_singularities_2025} explains that the quiver variety corresponding to the ext-quiver $Q''$ from \cref{dfn:isotropic_decomposition} describes étale local slice to a point in the corresponding symplectic leaf.
+The ext-quiver for the diagonal leaf is